Lufkin ISD Administration

 Kurt Stephens, Deputy Superintendent, is a 1987 graduate of Lufkin High School.
 After high school, he attended Stephen F. Austin State University and received his bachelor’s degree in education/kinesiology, master’s degree in school counseling, as well as, principal and superintendent certifications.

-With 23 years experience in education, Mr. Stephens has served as a teacher, coach, counselor, assistant principal, associate principal and for the past three years, as the Lufkin High School principal.
-Mr. Stephens and his wife, Sonja, have two children, Peyton who is attending college at Texas A&M University and Madi, a recent graduate of the University of Houston.
+With 27 years experience in education, Mr. Stephens has served as a teacher, coach, counselor, assistant principal, associate principal and Lufkin High School principal.
+Mr. Stephens and his wife Sonja, both graduates of the Lufkin High School Class of 1987, have two daughters.
+Madi, LHS Class of 2014, is a graduate of the University of Houston and Peyton, LHS Class of 2017, is a graduate of Texas A&M.

 Dr. Daniel Spikes